Flavio Cobolli

+Career

+2020: Juniors

 Cobolli won the 2020 French Open boys' doubles title with Dominic Stricker.

-Professional career

 2021: ATP debut and first win, Two Challenger finals, Top 250 debut

+He reached his maiden Challenger final at the 2021 Garden Open II in Rome, Italy where he lost to Juan Manuel Cerúndolo.

 Cobolli won his first ATP match on his debut at the 2021 Emilia-Romagna Open in Parma as a wildcard defeating World No. 92 Marcos Giron.
-As a result he reached a new career-high of World No. 386 on 31 May 2021.
+As a result, he reached a new career-high of World No. 386 on 31 May 2021.

 In August he reached his second Challenger final in Barletta, Italy where he lost to compatriot Giulio Zeppieri.
-As a result he entered the top 300 at No. 281 on 30 August 2021.
+As a result, he entered the top 300 at No. 281 on 30 August 2021.

 He reached the top 250 at No. 243 on 4 October 2021.
 He was named as alternate at the 2021 Next Generation ATP Finals.

-2022: Maiden Challenger title, top 150 debut
+2022: Maiden Challenger title, top 150 and Masters debuts

 He reached a new career high in the top 200 on 10 January 2022 at No. 199.

 In March, he won his maiden Challenger title at the 2022 Zadar Open in Croatia.
-As a result he reached the top 150 on 4 April 2022 at World No. 147.
+As a result, he reached the top 150 on 4 April 2022 at World No. 147.

+Cobolli made his Masters main draw debut at the 2022 Rome Masters after receiving a wildcard into the singles and doubles main draws.

+2023: Major debut and Maiden ATP quarterfinal, top 100

+Cobolli qualified for the 2023 BMW Open and defeated Jordan Thompson in the first round and Oscar Otte in the second to reach his first ATP quarterfinal.

+Cobolli qualified for the main draw at the Rome Masters after receiving a wildcard into the singles qualifying draw but was defeated by Arthur Rinderknech in the first round.

+He made his Major debut at the 2023 French Open, defeating Mathys Erhard, Lukas Klein and Laurent Lokoli in qualifying.
+In the first round he faced World No. 1 Carlos Alcaraz on Court Suzanne Lenglen and was defeated in straight sets.

+He won his second Challenger title at the 2023 Lisboa Belém Open defeating Benjamin Hassan in the final.

+He reached the top 100 after his fifth Challenger final in Olbia, Italy at world No. 95 on 23 October 2023.
+In November, he qualified for the 2023 Next Generation ATP Finals.
+There, he defeated Dominic Stricker but lost to Arthur Fils and Luca Nardi and failed to progress to the semifinals.